 Jekyll Island is the perfect spot for a spring break getaway with coastal breezes and the warm spring sunshine.
 This southernmost Golden Isle is one of the most popular islands in coastal Georgia.

 Spring is full of fun events on Jekyll Island as well.
-Take part in the Turtle Crawl, a set of races benefiting the Georgia Turtle Center; celebrate the local arts scene with the Jekyll Island Arts Association Arts Festival; and more!
+Take part in the Turtle Crawl, a set of races benefiting the Georgia Turtle Center; celebrate the local arts scene with the Jekyll Island Arts Association Arts Festival; and so much more!

-3. Augusta
+3. Helen

-4. Okefenokee Swamp Park
+6. Okefenokee Swamp Park

 The Okefenokee Swamp is one of the seven wonders of Georgia.
 Head to the Okefenokee Swamp Park in Waycross for an adventure of a lifetime.